 In order to get the most out of this class and not get confused, it is important that you not fall behind.
-All assignments are to be done outside of class.
-In order to be prepared for lecture, you need to keep up with the due dates in the calendar above.
 I will not deduct points for late work but all work must be completed by the last day of class.
 Any missing work will be recorded as a zero.
 I will update grades in Brightspace (your official course grade) based upon the due dates.
 I will record a zero for any missing work but will update your score with what you earn the next time I update grades.

-You will be dropped for excessive absences if you miss more than 25% of the lectures.
-You will be dropped for lack of participation if you fall more than two components behind on course work.
+You may be dropped from the course (without further warning) for lack of online participation if you fall more than two components behind on course work.
 Consequently, you should plan on working in ALEKS daily.
 Research shows that successful students spend approximately 2 hours working outside of class (homework, reading, review) for every one hour in class.
 Since our class is a 3 hour class, you should expect to work an additional 6 hours per week outside of class time if you want to be successful.
 I am able to track the time you spend working in ALEKS.